MissingMaps/partners/app/_partner/accenture_2019.md

 tm-projects:
   - id: 8733
     desc: "India is home to one of the largest populations, with more than 4.1 million girls outside the classroom.
-Educate Girls are supporting 1.6 million girls in rural India to gain access to education, and you can help them by mapping and validating villages in rural India."
+Educate Girls are supporting 1.6 million girls in rural India to gain access to education, and you can help them by mapping villages in rural India."
   - id: 8730
     desc: "For every year that a girl is enrolled in school, she is more likely to avoid early marriage and to survive childbirth.
 She will be less likely to suffer domestic violence, or be trafficked, and will have a higher future income.
 She will have a smaller, healthier family and will be 50% more likely to immunize her kids."
   - id: 5458